Skip to main content

 A virtual office address in New York City gives your LLC a commercial street address for state registration, banking, and client communications, without signing a Manhattan lease.
 New York is the financial capital of the world, and an NYC address signals credibility across industries from finance to fashion.
 For remote founders, freelancers, and out-of-state businesses, a virtual office is the most practical way to establish a New York presence.
+The companion LLC formation checklist covers what to do once the address is locked in.

 Why Start a Business in New York City